-The best way to prepare for a winter power outage is to make a list of everything that you need and then make a plan and budget to start acquiring everything.
+To prepare for a winter power outage make a list of everything that you need and then make a plan and budget to start acquiring everything.
 It is imperative that you have water, food, heat, and lighting.
 Additionally, you will need to make preparations and plans for keeping warm, preparing meals, storing emergency items, etc. Essentially, putting together a 72-Hour kit with cold weather in mind will prepare you for a winter power outage.

 In this article, we have made a list of important things to have and key considerations to make in preparing for a winter power outage.